 I am reminded of Late Jaspal Bhatti (An Artist is known for pure humour) when I see people yawning in the meetings which are organised ‘just for the sake of records’ and focus more on refreshments than on agenda.
 I also want you to recollect your memories of the Common Man Cartoons of R.K.
 Laxman.

 A young and an older mid-level corporate manager have offices right across from each other.
 Each one spends about half of his time each day in meetings.
 At the end of the day, the older manager always looks fresh and alert, while the young manager is always exhausted and emotionally drained.
 Finally, one day following four consecutive meetings, the young guy says to the older, "I don’t get it.
 How do you manage to get through all these meetings and still look energetic at the end of the day?
 These meetings just wipe me out."
 The older manager says, "So who listens?"

 Humour is not defined in various manners.
 All who have attempted to set the contours have reached the same conclusion: “Play ON Words and Situations”.
 This is not a recommendation to use the words in whatever manner you wish.
 Neither it is a suggestion to cross the limit of civilized use of vocabulary nor is it about creating loud comedy.
 It is “Prompt Acknowledgement of the Opportunity in the Word or Situation and sidetracking it to create laughter-a loud one or an official one.”
 The literature says the forms of humour are: Farce, Limerick, and Parody.
 We have heard of Jokes, Satire, Comedy, Anecdotes, Cartoons in Print or Animated ones, Comics, Mimicry etc.

 Microsoft Encarta Encyclopedia defines it as: “Humor, words or actions intended to cause laughter.
-Humor is often categorized broadly as Comedy, the humor of exaggeration or incongruity, and Wit, the humor of analogy and word-play.”
+Humour is often categorized broadly as Comedy, the humour of exaggeration or incongruity, and Wit, the humour of analogy and word-play.”